Lehigh works to adhere to religious observations - The Brown & White

 Rehrig said they also make sure fish is available every Friday during Lent.

 “I think we sit down and say, ‘What do you eat?’”
-Joseph said. “‘What are the kinds of foods that were not served to you already that you’d like to see?’
-I wouldn’t know…without hearing from them and getting educated on what exactly they are looking for.”
+Joseph said. “‘What are the kinds of foods that were not served to you already that you’d like to see?’”

 Ruth Regassa, ‘26, is a member of the African Student Association and observes Ethiopian Orthodox holidays.

-Regassa said the hardest part about being Orthodox on campus is the food accommodations since she witnessed cross-contamination after a worker in Rathbone used the same serving spoon that he used for turkey with potatoes.
+Regassa said she witnessed cross-contamination after a worker in Rathbone used the same serving spoon that he used for turkey with potatoes.

-“I think that was like my biggest thing, where it’s just like they kind of just didn’t care,” Regassa said.
+“I think that was my biggest thing, where it’s like they kind of didn’t care,” Regassa said.

 Sanchita Shrivastava, ‘26, and Kavya Anand, ’26, co-presidents of Hindu YUVA, said they both celebrate Diwali, the festival of lights for five nights; Navratri, a festival worshiping Goddess Durga for nine nights; and Holi, a two-day festival of colors.